-It can get somewhat dull betting on same things over and over again.
+It can get somewhat dull betting on same things over and over again, even if you use the bonuses of trusted bookmakers like bet365 and you have a huge number of things you can bet on.
 Horse races are fun, soccer is amazing, and the strategies behind picking the winner when NBA giants clash are something truly astounding.
 However, one needs to cleanse the palate, as it were, and bet on something unconventional.
 Here are some of the weirdest things you can bet on in Europe.

 The British royal family has been in the public spotlight for many generations.
 It is only natural that some of the bets revolve around them.
 With the princes getting married, the bets deal with the gender and the names of the babies, as well as the exact date and time of their birth.
 It is not unreasonable to expect similar bets to happen in the future.
 Perhaps we will bet on the children’s first words and the date they start walking.